friexo/Qogir-palenight-theme/README.md

 ## Qogir Gtk Theme Fork

-Qogir gtk theme with a dark palenight palette
+Qogir gtk theme with a palenight palette

 # Not finished